Pennsylvania Fly Fishing 4 min read

 Gear Recommendations

-A 9-foot 5-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on the Youghiogheny River.
-You’ll want a 6-wt or even 7-wt rod if you plan to throw big streamers in search of big trout.
+If you plan to throw big streamers in search of big trout, you’ll want a 6-wt or even 7-wt rod.
 A tapered 9-foot leader, with tippet size 3X to 5X to match the flies you are throwing, is pretty standard.

 Youghiogheny River Fishing Reports

-Area fly shops and on-line retailers that publish Youghiogheny River fly fishing reports are listed below:
+Area fly shops and online retailers that publish Youghiogheny River fly fishing reports are listed below:

 Fishing Regulations

-Pennsylvania requires all anglers 16 and older to have a standard fishing license, and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.
+Pennsylvania requires all anglers 16 and older to have a standard fishing license and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.

 - A portion of the Yough is managed under All Tackle Trophy Trout (ATTTO) regulations.
 The ATTTO section runs from Ramcat Run downstream nine miles to the Route 381 bridge in Ohiopyle, about one-quarter mile above the Ohiopyle Falls.